Sh1Tt/hnschat-chrome-extension/SUPPORT.md

 ###### THIS IS THE SUPPORT PAGE FOR THE CHROME-EXTENSION ONLY!
 FOR ANY CREDIT OR QUESTION REGARDING THE CHAT ITSELF, PLEASE VISIT [HNSCHAT](https://hnschat/) OR [HNS.CHAT](https://hns.chat/), CREATED BY [ESKIMO](https://github.com/eskimo).

 <!-- LOGO -->
-Welcome on the support page for the `hnschat chrome-extension`!
+Welcome on the support page for the `hnschat chrome-extension`.
 If you are experiencing any issues with the extension, at all, please contact us!
 `hnschat chrome-extension` is an independend and unfunded project with little to no resources.
 But, we are happy to help however we can!
 I was working on another project with hnschat, when i got the idea to add it directly to the browser.
 So the last days I took a detour in my journey, writing a chrome-extension.
 In the end I stripped most of the fancy features, which where a little wonkey.
 What's not there, cannot break.
 All it is now, is a soure-option and some sizing-options, leaving hnschat 100% hnschat.
 But, now we can use it at work, or while watching a tutorial, or reading docs or smthng.. in the same window!